mshuffett/dotfiles/README.markdown

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

-## todo

-- make cross os support streamlined
-- integrate with gitflow
-- make git aliases in git take priority over oh-my-zsh git plugin
-- think about unifying this using a better framework or somehow making everything more integrated
-- fix keyboard shortcuts for things like move word in zle for meta arrow
-- integrate updating janus and oh-my-zsh
-- possibly switch to more of a submodules approach
-- add more python support
-- add grc support (coloring) also in grc.zsh
-- make mac'y things more general
-- add zsh completions to git aliases ala oh-my-zsh
-- replace ack with ag?
-- come up with better solution to dependencies
-- fix permissions for instalation
-- fix changing zsh to default
-- integrate with zsh-syntax-highlighting